Remembering Marion(1928 – 2008)

 Marion was also a tremendous supporter and mentor of the Coalition to Oppose the Arms Trade (COAT) and she played high-profile roles in many of our largest events and campaigns.

-For instance in 1989, Marion was the master of ceremonies at COAT’s huge peace march and rally in which thousands protested against ARMX, Canada’s largest military trade show.
+For instance in 1989, Marion was out protesting ARMX, Canada’s largest military trade show.
+In fact she was the master of ceremonies at COAT’s huge peace march and rally in which thousands protested against ARMX.
 That year, Marion also chaired our "Public Inquiry into the Arms Trade and Human Rights."

 When COAT produced a 30-minute documentary in 1998 on how "air shows" target children and market war by romanticising and glorifying weapons delivery systems, Marion was the narrator.

 In October 2001, COAT held a "Vigil for Nonviolence."
-Six hundred walked from Parliament Hill to a downtown church where Marion cohosted a program of music, workshops and speeches.
+Six hundred walked from Parliament Hill to a downtown church where Jean-Claude Parrot and Marion cohosted COAT's program of music, workshops and speeches.
+(See the program and read the speeches.)

 Marion’s tremendous passion to make the world a better place continues to inspire us.
 We will remember her in our ongoing efforts to oppose war and to build a culture of peace.